 If you have any questions about securing your webpages, please contact UNIT @ 610-519-7777.

-These personal sites on the University web server are not to be used for mp3, avi, videos, or wav file storage unless deemed necessary for course project requirements.
-However, if the content or appearance violate the policy on Ethical Conduct for Use of Computing and Communication Resources, the student code of conduct or any other University policy, the University reserves the right to remove the user's personal site from the server, discontinue the person's account and take such other action as may be necessary in its discretion.
+4.If the content or appearance violate the policy on Ethical Conduct for Use of Computing and Communication Resources, the student code of conduct or any other University policy, the University reserves the right to remove the user's personal site from the server, discontinue the person's account and take such other action as may be necessary in its discretion.

 The Office for University Information Technologies is the agent designated under the Digital Millennium Copyright Act, P.L.
 105-304, to respond to reports alleging copyright infringements on Villanova University's Web site.